endurio/foundation-wallet/rpc/documentation/clientusage.md

 auto main() -> int {
     // Before the gRPC native library (gRPC Core) is lazily loaded and
     // initialized, an environment variable must be set so BoringSSL is
-    // configured to use ECDSA TLS certificates (required by dcrwallet). setenv("GRPC_SSL_CIPHER_SUITES", "HIGH+ECDSA", 1);
+    // configured to use ECDSA TLS certificates (required by ndrw). setenv("GRPC_SSL_CIPHER_SUITES", "HIGH+ECDSA", 1);

     // Note: This path is operating system-dependent.
 This can be created